CAMPGROUNDS CURRENTLY OPEN

 Clark Fork Complex

-– now open for first-come, first-served camping
+– A Loop – open for first-come, first-served camping

 Clark Fork Campground is situated along the Clark Fork banks of the Stanislaus River, 5 miles from the junction of Clark Fork Road and Highway 108.
 It is about 25 miles east of the Summit Ranger Station in Pinecrest.